 (1) Does not include future debt service.
+Costs shown in millions of dollars.

 These projections are not the same as annual O&M budgets.
 The BWS typically spends less than its approved budget limit.
 Future cost estimating was set at 85% of the annual budget so that the financial planning process did not overestimate actual revenue requirements.